What do you think when you hear the words “self publishing”?

 Most of us spend at least part of our lives thinking, “I’ve got my career and my relationships and stuff going on, but one day I’ll finish writing that book and publish it.”
 And if that’s your mindset, you never will.

 This is not a weekend endeavor.
 It’s not something you can accomplish during a week or a month when things have died down a bit.
 It will take you several months and likely more than a year, right smack in the middle of everything.
 Life is never going to let up and lend you the time to do this.
 You will have to steal it.
-You’ll have to say no to people you care about, miss episodes of your favorite shows, and force yourself to work when you’re exhausted.
-It really does mean working two jobs at once: whatever you do to pay the bills, and then coming home and forcing yourself to do this.
+You’ll have to say no to people you care about and force yourself to work when you’re exhausted.
+It really does mean working two jobs at once: whatever you do to pay the bills, and then coming home and doing this.
 Most of the time it is not easy, and sometimes it will downright suck.
+But your reason why is what will get you through if it’s strong enough.

 If you’re in it to make a quick buck, play the lottery.
 Your odds will be better and that’s the only place such minimal effort and shallow motives belong.
 If you want to be famous, get on the internet and do something stupid.
 Again, your odds will be better.